ror-community/ror-site/content/blog/2022-08-31-name-metadata-in-ror.md

 ## Bringing it all together

-To sum up these thoughts: in this discussion about handling name metadata in ROR, we aim to underscore a few key principles:
+To sum up these thoughts: in this discussion about handling name metadata in ROR, we aim to underscore a few key concepts:

 - ROR's primary purpose is to be a registry of persistent identifiers for research affiliations
 - Metadata serves to support discovery and disambiguation of ROR records